mrtolkien/mrtolkien.github.io/_posts/2020-08-05-realistic-python-docker-work-flow.md

 # Docker vocabulary

 It took me some time to wrap my head around Docker.
 It is actually simpler than it looks, but you need to understand the vocabulary.
-So let’s walk you through it!
+Let us therefore start with a quick rundown of the important terms.

 ## Images